-Advance natural climate solutions that buffer impacts of climate change, sequester carbon (capture, secure and store carbon from the atmosphere) and improve biodiversity.
+Advance natural climate solutions that buffer impacts of climate change, sequester carbon (capture, secure and store carbon from the atmosphere), and improve biodiversity.

-Collaborate with xwməθkwəyəm (Musqueam), Skwxwú7mesh (Squamish) and səlilwətał (Tsleil-Waututh) Nations to explore innovative ways to mitigate and adapt to a changing climate.
+Collaborate with xwməθkwəyəm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətał (Tsleil-Waututh) Nations to explore innovative ways to mitigate and adapt to a changing climate.

-Focus on people and communities disproportionately impacted by climate change and environmental degradation in area-based planning to understand cascading impacts and improve conditions.
+disproportionately impacted by climate change and environmental degradation in area-based planning to understand cascading impacts and improve conditions.